data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-121

-*Solution*.
-We use an array comprehension to select the appropriate entry from each row.
+*Solution.* We use an array comprehension to select the appropriate entry from each row.

     pre(julia-executable)
       | function select_col(M, i)